mikus31/hummingbird-map/README.md

 I want to design a map that shows the yearly migration patterns of ruby-throated hummingbirds in North America because I want to find out how the pattern varies from year-to-year in order to help the map user or audience discern if variables (man-made, environmental, etc.) are affecting yearly migrations.

+---

 **DRAG-AND-DROP GEOGRAPHY GAME**

+Potential repo name for this project: drag-drop-geography

 Geography literacy a big problem in America ... what about an interactive geography game?
 Remember at trivia night in Slidell ...
 Polish friend challenging us to name cities of certain countries in Europe.
 Or the shapes of National Parks, rivers, monuments, etc. Users have to drag the feature to proper geographic location, and then get a score at the end telling them how close (or not!) they came to accurately placing the features on the map.